-The direct impacts from landslides to agriculture is considered to be minimal.
-However, there are indirect impacts from landslides that could have some significant impacts on agricultural productions such as:
+The direct impacts of landslides on agriculture are considered to be minimal.
+However, there are indirect impacts from landslides that could have some significant impacts on agricultural productions, such as:

-- In situations like Oso, WA where there is a significant amount of "runout" of the slide, agricultural production areas could be impacted by that runout. - Key transportation corridors could be disrupted, thus impacts the distribution of agricultural products. - Landslides could impact communication and power utilities - Landslides could impact water supplies by relocating river channels or diverting flows, which could impact availability of irrigation water
+- In situations like Oso, WA where there is a significant amount of "runout" of the slide, agricultural production areas could be impacted by that runout. - Key transportation corridors could be disrupted, thus impacting the distribution of agricultural products. - Landslides could impact communication and power utilities - Landslides could impact water supplies by relocating river channels, diverting flows, or damaging canals, which could affect the availability of irrigation water